kissggj123/Twist/README.md

 - **Fine Compatibility** and Support Original Shadowsocks Client
 - **One-key Installation** and One-key Setup on your Devices
 - **SS Scheme & QRCode** Login Information Auto Generate
+- **Highly Concealed** Fake as a WebServer using Apache and Enabled Fail2ban to Ban Force Crackers

 ## Server Requirements
 - Ubuntu 17.04(Zesty), 16.10(Yakkety), 16.04(Xenial)